A Short Story:

 The flint stone of the walls seemed very old and the door, when they passed inside was thick oak, with a small peek hole, it had enough space to just pass a hand through.
-On the massive door nob at the lower centre of the door, were the strangest faces Sarah had seen in her whole life...
+On the massive door nob at the lower center of the door, were the strangest faces Sarah had seen in her whole life...

 As the two of them passed inside, the hallway and the surrounding doors were all closed.
 The stairway which was several feet from the front door was very wide and after only a few steps formed a small landing, at the rear of which was a tall coloured glass window.

 It was full dark outside so the reflections were all from the huge candelabra which hung overhead in the hallway.
 The landing at the stairs then split into two separate flights of stairs, one on either side, turning back upon itself at the left and right of the house.